zepedrocosta/Backup-UNRAID-NAS/README.md

   ![1User2Buckets](images/testWith1UserTo2Buckets.png)

-  PS: The remote "InstantRetrival" used Glacier as the storage class.
-So the files were uploaded to Glacier Flexible Retrieval.
-Rclone does not have Glacier Instant Retrival.

 - 20/08/2023
   - Test deployment using WSL and Rclone for a single file.

   ![WSLTest](images/WSLTestCopytos3.png)

-  PS: The file was uploaded to Glacier Deep Archive as was specified configuring Rclone 🎆
+  PS: The file was uploaded to Glacier Deep Archive as was specified configuring the remote in Rclone 🎆

 - 19/08/2023
   - First scripts and planning